attrace/homepage/guides/faq.md

 ### What is "ATTR (12m vest)" token?

 This token is used to reward users who join referral farms sponsored by Attrace protocol.
 This token has 12 months vesting rules and upon vesting can be redemed/swapped for the actual ATTR token.
-The vesting period starts from the moment that one claims the rewards in ATTR (12m vest) token (each month 1/12 of the claimed amount becomes vested and it can be swapped for ATTR token).
+The vesting period starts from the moment that one claims the rewards in this token.
+Each month 1/12 of the claimed amount becomes vested and it can be swapped for ATTR token.

 ### What is the protocol fee?
 The protocol fee of 5% is a service fee paid by those who create a referral farm.
 It is automatically deducted from referral farming rewards.
 The protocol fee is distributed to Oracles and users of Attrace Referral Farm (60% allocated to Oracles; 40% allocated to Attrace Referral Farm).